-The purpose of the test is to confirm that the product continues to disintegrate in the sewer, beyond the break-up level required in the Drainline Disintegration Test and does not blind screens at a Combined Sewer Overflow (CSO) or blind wastewater treatment works inlet screens.
+The purpose of the test is to confirm that the product continues to disintegrate in the sewer, beyond the breakup level required in the Drainline Disintegration Test and does not blind screens at a Combined Sewer Overflow (CSO) or blind wastewater treatment works inlet screens.

-When tested in accordance with the method specified in Appendix E, the product passes an individual test if:
+When tested in accordance with the method specified in Appendix E, on 5 occasions, the product passes this test if:

-- 1) Greater than 80% of the product mass (average of 5 individual samples) passes through the 5.6 mm perforated plate sieve: and - 2) For the product mass that does not pass through the 5.6 mm sieve, a good and relatively uniform break up pattern shall be apparent.
+1) Greater than 80% of the product mass (average of 5 individual samples) passes through the 5.6 mm perforated plate sieve: and

+2) For the product mass that does not pass through the 5.6 mm sieve, a good and relatively uniform break up pattern (where no individual piece is greater than 40mm in the largest dimension) is apparent.